phzwart/dlsia/README.md

 <img src="docs/images/RMSNet_fig.png" width=600 />

-The pyMSDtorch suite also provides ways and means to build random, sparse mixed scale networks.
+The dlsia suite also provides ways and means to build random, sparse mixed scale networks.
 SMSNets contain more sparsely connected nodes than a standard MSDNet and are useful to alleviate overfitting and multi-network aggregation.
 Controlling sparsity is possible, see full documentation for more details.